Skip to contents

 Fixed number of points

-What if you need to retain a fixed number of points that best covers the area where your data points are located?
+What if you need to retain a fixed number of points that best covers the area where your data points are located, or for class balancing?
 The target_points parameter allows you to specify the number of points to keep, and the function will return that number of points spaced as separated as possible.
 Additionally, you can also set a thin_dist parameter so that no points closer than this distance will be retained.
-Currently, this approach is only implemented using the brute force method, so be cautious when applying it to very large datasets.
+Currently, this approach is only implemented using the brute force method (method = "distance" and search_type = "brute"), so be cautious when applying it to very large datasets.

 thin_real_data <- thin_points(